⏳ In a hurry? Here’s your Magento Review snapshot: Contact for pricing

 But unless you are paying the big bucks for Magento eCommerce you will not have any avenue to a dedicated support team when opting for the Magento platform.

-So, our Magento eCommerce review conclusion; Despite our Magento E-Commerce review statement on the Enterprise version costs, this platform is still recommended if you are:
+Despite our Magento eCommerce review statement on the Enterprise version costs, this platform is still recommended if you are:

 Those fitting into the above categories are quite likely to find the Magento E-Commerce platform fits their requirements perfectly.

-After all, with an estimated 1 in 4 businesses using Magento (both large and small) this should show the scope and benefits of a highly feature-rich selling platform.
+After all, with an estimated 1 in 4 businesses using Magento (both large and small) this should show the scope and benefits of a highly feature-rich selling open source platform.

 That’s all for now:

-Thanks for reading our Magento review and don’t forget to keep an eye out for our ever-growing blog of review and comparison articles.
-You may be interested in our related website builder, eCommerce platform review and comparison articles below;
+Thanks for reading our Magento review.
+Don’t forget to keep an eye out for our ever-growing blog of review and comparison articles of eCommerce platforms, SEO software, screen capture tools, webinar and conferencing software, education platforms, website builders, and more such as;